n-grubb/noahgrubb.com/src/site/projects/seth-godin.md

     <figcaption>The Star the Post Social Animation</figcaption>
 </figure>

-Now we can put this to data to use and use our star counts within an internal algorithm to rank blog posts.
+We put this to data to use and used our star counts within an internal algorithm to rank blog posts.
 This required setting up a custom database table to store information and adding tracking to certain user interactions with the site such as page views and social shares.
 How we calculate this has changed over time but our equation looks something like this:

 ```
 Star Count = ( post views / 7 ) + ( star clicks * 1 ) + ( social shares * 7 )